tiaineno/RiffGenerator/README.md

 ### order
 Order will determine how many previous notes the program considers when generating the next one.
 Smaller number will lead to more random results.
 2 is a good starting point (3 with large amount of input)
 ### midi files
 You can use the default input files when testing the program.
-The recommended input for testing is the folder "beatles", just type beatles in the prompt to insert the whole folder.
-Other default files include the folder "metallica" and the files nevergonnagiveyouup.mid and tuikituikitahtonen.mid.
+Just type "minor" or "major" to insert the folders (inserting both at the same time will lead to unnatural generation).
+You can also use your own midi files by moving them into the input folder.

-You can also use your own midi-files (or folders with midi-files) by moving them in data/input.
-Don't forget the .mid-ending when typing single files.
+Inserting single midi files is possible as well by typing the file name ("test_ukkonooa.mid", "minor/hurt.mid").

 ### length
 Length of the midi sequence (in measures).
 32 measures is usually long enough for testing.